cajacko/project-journal/README.md

 # Project Journal 📖

+A collection of creative projects by [Charlie Jackson](https://charliejackson.com).

 This repository is where I track the updates 🔼 and work I do on all my creative 💡 projects.
 It's a way for me to see the progress 📈 I've made on things, even if there's nothing tangible to see from the work I did on a project.